 Social media, interactive experiences, no smoking in the office—advertising has changed a lot since the Mad Men era.
 And with so much groundbreaking work out there, it’s harder than ever to stand out.
 What’s a modern advertiser to do?

-Start by taking a tip from one of the best creatives in the industry: Steffany Carey, Group Creative Director for Tribal Worldwide.
+Start by taking a tip from one of the best creatives in the industry: Steffany Carey, Group Creative Director at Barbarian.
 She’s the driving force behind award-winning work for companies like Nestlé, Pfizer, and Viacom, and we chatted with her about what it takes to make meaningful, grab-you-by-the-earbuds advertising in the digital age.

 If you’re already in the Ad world, you know that making good work isn’t as easy as just having a good idea.
 You have layers of internal approvals and levels of clients to appease.
 So, if you do in fact get to produce something you’re proud of, you should consider it a victory.

 Let’s say you have made it through the red tape and opinion factory of agency life and produced some great work, and maybe even entered it into award shows and then not gotten any love (or metal) back.
 Than it’s time to critique the work, see where the holes may have been, and learn to do it better next time.

 When you say award-winning work, this statement can be mutually exclusive.
 Because there is work, and then there are awards.
 And the two can grind against each other, or live harmoniously together.
 Creating that perfect combo is the secret sauce.
 So here are a few tips to think about when making good work great – and making great work, win some awards.

 WHEN IT COMES TO THE WORK